 At the trails end you will have the opportunity to contribute to a group tipping pool that will be presented to your WWTrekking guides and trekking staff as we say our goodbyes.

-It’s easy to exchange money in Kathmandu after you arrive.
-We will allot a specific time for all of our guests to exchange money during our Kathmandu Cultural Tour on day 2.
+You can easily exchange money in Kathmandu after you arrive.
+We will allot time for guests to do so.
 Local currency is best on the trek.
-There is money exchange in Namche Bazaar, but it is better to have it done in Kathmandu.
-Depending on the person, you may spend $50 – $100 on the trek if you buy sodas, snacks or souvenirs.
-We always recommend bringing $500 cash with you on your trip for incidentals.
+Spending varies depending on the person, but we always recommend bringing $500 cash with you on your trip for incidentals, sodas, snacks or souvenirs.

 We provide a complimentary 6-week extensive fitness and nutrition program to help our guests prepare for their journey ahead.
 The program is tailored specifically for our trips and includes virtual 1 on 1 coaching sessions with our Fitness and Nutrition Specialist.